dib-lab/2020-paper-sourmash-gather/manuscript.md

 Mapping metagenome reads to representative genomes is an intermediate goal in many microbiome analysis pipelines, but mapping approaches struggle with large, redundant databases.
 One use case for a minimum metagenome cover is to select a small set of representative genomes to be used for mapping.
-We therefore developed a hybrid selection and mapping pipeline that first rank-orders the minimum metagenome cover by k-mer containment and then iteratively maps reads to those candidate genomes.
+We therefore developed a hybrid selection and mapping pipeline that uses the rank-ordered min-set-cov results to iteratively map reads to candidate genomes.
+Importantly, reads are assigned only to the highest-ranked genome to which they map.

-CTB: add mapping to this figure.

-Overlapping portions of genomes are identified like so (track down the overlaps!)
+CTB: Overlapping portions of genomes are identified like so (track down the overlaps!)

-Overlapping portions of genomes are identified.
+CTB: Overlapping portions of genomes are identified.
 (Statistics of # k-mers, etc?)

-TODO:

-* Provide summaries of % k-mers identified/matched, etc.
-* CTB: do we want to do this with all k-mers, not just scaled minhash?
-Or not. ralstonia or something? (the one taylor suggested.)
+CTB: do we want to do this with all k-mers, not just scaled minhash?
+Or not. r gnavus or something? (the one taylor suggested.)

-K-mers have been widely used to approximate mapping (citations).
-To evaluate the accuracy of our k-mer based min-set-cov approach, we identified the ranked set of matching genomes for each of three metagenomes, and then mapped the metagenome reads to the matching genomes with minimap.
-We then identified reads that mapped to multiple genomes and assigned them to the best-ranked matching genome.
-This can be viewed as a mapping-based version of min-set-cov.

 (CTB note: could also calculate this with mapping, but not against ALL genomes, only against those already found with gather.
 This highlights the utility of k-mers, since the mapping based approach could not be used against all genomes.)

-Figure @fig:gather shows that mapping results generally correspond to gather results.
-However, they match more closely for synthetic communities than for real communities, especially as gather rank increases.
-This is likely because in synthetic communities the reference genomes are closer to the actual content of the metagenome, while in real metagenomes we are mapping to imperfect references.
+Figure @fig:gather shows that for the mock community from Shakya et al., the k-mer based estimates of metagenome composition align closely with the number of bases covered by mapped reads.  (...)
+This suggests that the k-mer based min-set-cov approach effectively selects reference genomes for metagenome read mapping, when closely matched reference genomes are available.

-CTB: do this for all four?
+CTB: do this for all four metagenomes?

 In particular, both the remnant k-mer and the remnant mappings decrease substantially with increased gather rank.
 This is because at